 Bitter melon is a plant cultivated in India, Asia, South America, and the Caribbean.
 Local nomenclature for Bitter melon varies - in India it is known as karela, bitter melon, and bitter gourd.
 It can also be known as wild cucumber, ampalaya, and cundeamor.
-(18, 19).
+(19 20).
 A member of the melon family, bitter melon is consumed in Asian cuisine and used both orally and topically.
 Uses for bitter melon include diabetes, cancer, and HIV.
-See Figure 6 for an image of the bitter melon plant.
-(20)
+See Figure 6 for an image of the bitter melon plant (21).

-Figure 6: Bitter Melon Plant
+Figure 6.
+Bitter Melon Plant

-https://commons.wikimedia.org/wiki/File:Momordica_charantia(Bitter_melon)leaves_and_a_fl ower.jpg
+https://commons.wikimedia.org/wiki/File:Momordica charantia (Bitter melon) leaves and a flower.jp

-It is thought Bitter melon has insulin-like properties.
-Additionally, it is hypothesized Bitter melon decreases hepatic gluconeogenesis, increases hepatic glycogen synthesis, and increases peripheral glucose oxidation in erythrocytes and adipocytes.(21)
+It is thought bitter melon has insulin-like properties.
+Additionally, it is hypothesized bitter melon decreases hepatic gluconeogenesis, increases hepatic glycogen synthesis, and increases peripheral glucose oxidation in erythrocytes and adipocytes (22).

-A randomized, double-blind, placebo-controlled trial studied the effect of bitter melon on hemoglobin A1c in patients with diabetes.
-Forty patients with newly diagnosed or poorly controlled type 2 diabetes with A1c between 7 and 9% were included.
+A randomized, double-blind, placebo-controlled trial studied the effect of bitter melon on hemoglobin A1c

+(HbA1c) in patients with diabetes.
+Forty patients with newly diagnosed or inadequately controlled type 2 diabetes with HbA1c between 7 and 9% were included.
 In addition to standard treatment, patients were randomized to receive bitter melon capsules or placebo capsules.
-After 12 weeks, the mean difference in A1c was 0.22% lower in the treatment group (95% CI: -0.40 to 0.84).
-This result was not statistically significant (p=0.4825).
-(22)
+After 12 weeks, the mean difference in HbA1c was 0.22% lower in the treatment group (95% CI: -0.40 to 0.84).
+This result was not statistically significant (p=0.4825) (23).